Life As a Heating and Air Conditioning Mechanic or Installer

 Repairing: Repairing machines or systems using the needed tools.

-- HVAC Installer (Heating, Ventilation, and Air Conditioning Installer)
+- HVAC Service Technician (Heating, Ventilation, Air Conditioning Service Technician)

 What Kind of HAC Mechanic or Installer Job Opportunities Are There?

-In the United States, there were 332,900 jobs for Heating and Air Conditioning Mechanic or Installer in 2016.
+In 2016, there was an estimated number of 332,900 jobs in the United States for Heating and Air Conditioning Mechanic or Installer.
 New jobs are being produced at a rate of 14.7% which is above the national average.
 The Bureau of Labor Statistics predicts 48,800 new jobs for Heating and Air Conditioning Mechanic or Installer by 2026.
 There will be an estimated 38,700 positions for HAC Mechanic or Installer per year.

 The states with the most job growth for HAC Mechanic or Installer are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.

-Do Heating and Air Conditioning Mechanics and Installers Make A Lot Of Money?
+Average Heating and Air Conditioning Mechanics and Installers Salary

 Heating and Air Conditioning Mechanics and Installers who work in District of Columbia, Alaska, or Connecticut, make the highest salaries.

-Below is a list of the median annual salaries for Heating and Air Conditioning Mechanics and Installers in different U.S. states.
+How much do Heating and Air Conditioning Mechanics and Installers make in different U.S. states?

 State | Annual Mean Salary |